exasol/public-knowledgebase/Connect-with-Exasol/connection-from-oracle-data-integrator-odi-fails-with-connection-properties-does-not-support-argument.md

 ignoreparams=ENC_KEY,ENC_ALGO,enc_iv,enc_key_len
 ```

-You might need to adapt the parameter list if in your setup, based on exact received error message.
+You might need to adapt the parameter list in your setup, based on exact received error message.

 ## Additional References